 Halt in manufacturing

-The cut-off date for new orders has been set as today, Friday 14 November 2025.
+The cut-off date for new orders was Friday 14 November 2025.

 Head of product and brand development, Jade Faulkner, told Your Horse: “While this change affects our UK manufacturing, our commitment to rider safety remains paramount.